ibm-cloud-docs/codeengine/plan-repo.md

 ```
 {: pre}

 The following table summarizes the options that are used with the `repo create` command in this example.
-For the most up-to-date information about the command and its options, see the [`ibmcloud ce repo create`](/docs/codeengine?topic=codeengine-cli#cli-repo-create) command.
+For more information about the command and its options, see the [`ibmcloud ce repo create`](/docs/codeengine?topic=codeengine-cli#cli-repo-create) command.

 <table>